simondlevy/Hackflight/README.md

 approach to taming the complexity of flight control: you instantiate a Board subclass, passing it the objects for your PID controllers, mixer, ESC, and LED pin number.
-In your ```loop``` function, you just call the ```step()``` method on the Board object.
+In your ```loop``` function, you just call the ```step()``` method on the Board object, passing it the raw values from your IMU.
 Look at this [example program](https://github.com/simondlevy/Hackflight/blob/master/examples/MambaF411Dsmx/MambaF411Dsmx.ino) to get an idea of how this approach works.